 No formalities are necessary to take security interests over copyright.
-However, registration is necessary to assert copyright against a third party.
+However, registration is necessary to assert a security interest over copyright against a third party.
 The security interest must be registered with the Agency for Cultural Affairs (or SOFTIC for computer programs).

-There is no security interests taken over confidential information.
+There are no security interests taken over confidential information.